hdiuserstudies/paths_revisit/stem-paths-faculty/assets/consent.md

 - The procedures that you will be asked to complete will be determining the difficulty of math problems based on the language and answering a brief demographic survey.
 - The reasonably foreseeable risks and discomforts to you in this study are minimal.
 - There are no direct benefits to you from participation.
-- As a token of appreciation for your participation, you will receive a $25 USD gift card.
+- As a token of appreciation for your participation, you will receive a $25 USD gift card or be compensated $12/hour USD.

 This is a web-based study and should take about 60 minutes to complete.